bartoffw/instabook/README.md

 - release the extension for mobile (Firefox)
 - adding multiple language support for the extension
 - adding config page
-- customizing the title page in the ebook (adding a cover image)
+- customizing the title page in the Ebook (adding a cover image)

 ## Configuration